- Eye diseases

 Rasayana for Colon Health

 Good health requires your body’s metabolism to be in good condition.
 This means you should be able to digest all that you eat and have regular bowel movements.
 This is a common problem experienced by many people today.
-Variations in bowel movements, difficulty passing stools, stomach upset and gas and constipation are problems related to digestion.
+Variations in bowel movements, difficulty passing stools, stomach upset, gas, and constipation are problems related to digestion.
 When your health is impaired, it affects the metabolism and hence affects normal bowel movement.
 This can be irksome and may lead to other problems like hemorrhoids, fissures, or rectal prolapse.
+The ideal way of resolving this complex and uneasy issue is Ayurvedic digestive tablets.
+When it comes to Ayurvedic digestive tablets, the best known and consistently most proven one is Triphala.

 It is important to treat any bowel problems immediately.
-Taking chemical-based medicines can only provide temporary relief.
 For an effective and gentle treatment what is needed is a holistic approach.
 Ayurveda offers a holistic solution to all health problems.
 It recommends a number of lifestyle changes, including dietary changes and exercise to improve general health.
-Ayurveda makes uses of herbal medicines free from chemicals to treat health conditions.
-You can buy Triphala tablets online to experience relief from bowel problems, naturally.

-Triphala tablets’ uses are so many that it is widely prescribed in Ayurveda.
-Triphala tablet is a natural laxative,non-habit forming and free from gastric irritation.
-The word Triphala is made up of two words Tri (three) and Phala (Fruit).
-Triphala tablets are prepared from three fruits that have health benefits.
-It is prepared from an equal combination of the three myrobalans, namely Haritaki (Terminalia chebula), Bhibitaki (Terminalia belerica), and Amalaki (Emblica Officinalis).
+Triphala tablets’ uses are so many that it is widely prescribed as the best Ayurvedic digestive tablet.
 The laxative action of Triphala is highly beneficial in promoting normal bowel movements.
 The rich content of tannin principles is mainly responsible for this effect.
 Triphala improves digestion by eliminating toxins from the intestinal tract.
-As a rasayana for colon health, it regulates functions of the colon, which is the key to health and well being.
+As a Rasayana for colon health, it regulates functions of the colon, which is the key to health and well-being.
 Triphala, besides being a natural laxative is a Natural Health Promoter.

 Triphala is a traditional Ayurvedic formula that has been used as a healing remedy for over 1,000 years and is a staple in traditional Ayurvedic medicine.
 Due to its many purported health benefits, Triphala has become increasingly popular around the world and is perhaps most well known for its use in general gastrointestinal health.
 Ayurvedic medicine uses Triphala as a pillar of gastrointestinal treatment; however, the complexity of the three rasayanas, or rejuvenative herbs, in the formulation allows for many applications.
-This herbal concoction comprises of three medicinal plants native to India that are effective in balancing all three doshas.
+This Ayurvedic digestive tablet is composed of three of the best herbs from India that are known to perfectly optimise the levels of the three Doshas.
 Besides nourishing the mind and body and promoting longevity, Triphala is known to be especially helpful in rejuvenating the digestive tract and has a particular affinity for the colon—making it supportive of healthy elimination.
 It is known as a natural laxative and is free from gastric irritation.
 The laxative action of Triphala is helpful in promoting normal bowel movements.
 It is revered for its unique ability to help gently cleanse and detoxify the digestive tract while replenishing, nourishing, and rejuvenating the tissues.
 Because it is mild, it can be taken for longer periods of time which will help in detoxifying the body on a deeper physiological level.
 Triphala is known for its anti-inflammatory, antibacterial, and antiviral abilities, and is one of the prescriptions by Ayurvedic practitioners for a wide variety of ailments.
 These include helping strengthen the immune system and promoting oral health.
-As a rasayana for colon health, it helps to regulate functions of the colon, which are key to health and well being.
+As a Rasayana for colon health, it helps to regulate functions of the colon, which are key to health and well-being.
 Besides being a natural laxative, Triphala is a natural health promoter and helps to improve digestion by eliminating toxins from the intestinal tract.

 Triphala is prepared from an equal combination of the three myrobalans, namely Haritaki (Terminalia chebula), Bhibitaki (Terminalia belerica) and Amalaki (Emblica officinalis).
 Each Triphala Tablet consists of: